zhaoxinf/FANzhaoxin666.github.io/index.md

 ## About Me
 I am a third-year PhD student at Renmin University of China, supervised by Prof. [Jun He](http://info.ruc.edu.cn/academic_professor.php?teacher_id=58) from RUC and Prof. [Hongyan Liu](http://www.sem.tsinghua.edu.cn/en/liuhy) from THU.
-I am now also a co-supervision PhD student of Carnegie Mellon University, supervised by Prof [Min Xu](https://xulabs.github.io/min-xu/).
+I am now also a Joint PhD student student of Carnegie Mellon University, supervised by Prof [Min Xu](https://xulabs.github.io/min-xu/).
 Before join RUC and CMU, I studied Geophysics at China University of Petroleum, Beijing for 4 years.
 When I study in RUC, I also have a great time researching computer vision at DeepGLInt and ByteDance.
 My research interests lie in the area of computer vision and machine learning.
 I have been long working on place recognition, 6D pose estimation and human body reconstruction.
 Feel free to send me an email if you are interested in my research.

 ## Background
 + 2021.6-now, working as a remote algorithm researcher in **Neral**.
 6D object pose estimation.